2281123066/visual-semantic-embedding/README.md

 # visual-semantic-embedding

 Code for the image-sentence ranking methods from "Unifying Visual-Semantic Embeddings with Multimodal Neural Language Models" (Kiros, Salakhutdinov, Zemel.
 2014).
+Thanks to ryankiros's implementation of the model in Theano: https://github.com/ryankiros/visual-semantic-embedding

 Images and sentences are mapped into a common vector space, where the sentence representation is computed using LSTM.
 This project contains training code and pre-trained models for Flickr8K, Flickr30K and MS COCO.